-- Street Tree Inventory: We have developed and maintain an inventory of our street trees, treeinventory ,from the city line to 43d St. Street.
-This inventory helps us initiate yearly requests for the city to remove and replace those trees that have been damaged or are dying.
+- Street Tree Inventory: We have developed and maintain an inventory of our street trees, treeinventory , from the city line to 42nd St. Street.
+Recently Baltimore City has constructed a sophisticated Baltimore City Tree Inventory which will help our effort With this inventory we can initiate yearly requests for the city to remove and replace those trees that have been damaged or are dying.
 The York Road Corridor is a heavily trafficked gateway corridor and it is a a challenge to maintain healthy trees.
 We work with our partners to weed and mulch tree pits and prune young trees.

 - Collaboration with Loyola’s York Road Initiative: On ‘Building Community Day’ and on the Mayors Fall and Spring Clean Up Days, we work with student volunteers to weed and mulch tree pits, stencil storm drains and other projects along the Corridor.